Manage Synchronization Domain Entities

 @ domainManager1.topology.mediator_domain_states.authorize(TopologyChangeOp.Add, domainId, MediatorId(domainId), RequestSide.Both)

-res13: com.google.protobuf.ByteString = <ByteString@597ddb48 size=560 contents="\n\255\004\n\333\001\n\326\001\n\323\001\022 SG8nVAKtVPsTqwf321NPikRtrsvxWwRrR...">
+res14: com.google.protobuf.ByteString = <ByteString@7008854c size=560 contents="\n\255\004\n\333\001\n\326\001\n\323\001\022 s82P0DklMIxRZ7PM06KeSgxUOAoCifjyR...">

 @ domainManager1.topology.all.list().collectOfType[TopologyChangeOp.Positive].writeToFile("tmp/domain-bootstrapping-files/topology-transactions.proto")

-The sequencer then reads this set of initial topology transactions and sequences it as the first message to be sequenced in this domain.
-This will allow the domain members whose keys were authorized in previous steps to connect to this sequencer and operate with it.
+The sequencer then reads this set of initial topology transactions and sequences it as the first message to be sequenced in this sync domain.
+This will allow the sync domain members whose keys were authorized in previous steps to connect to this sequencer and operate with it.
 The sequencer will then transmit its connection info.

 @ val initialTopology = com.digitalasset.canton.topology.store.StoredTopologyTransactions.tryReadFromFile("tmp/domain-bootstrapping-files/topology-transactions.proto").collectOfType[TopologyChangeOp.Positive]